Treatment for vitiligo is based on changing the appearance of the skin by restoring its colour.

 Children with vitiligo who need treatment will also be referred to a dermatologist.

-In some cases, you may be prescribed strong topical corticosteroids while you're waiting to be seen by a dermatologist.
+In some cases, you may be prescribed strong topical steroids while you're waiting to be seen by a dermatologist.

 Topical pimecrolimus or tacrolimus

-Pimecrolimus and tacrolimus are a type of medicine called calcineurin inhibitors, which are normally used to treat eczema.
+Pimecrolimus and tacrolimus are a type of medicine called calcineurin inhibitors, which are usually used to treat eczema.

 Pimecrolimus and tacrolimus are unlicensed for treating vitiligo, but they can be used to help restore skin pigment in adults and children with vitiligo.